Buccal Fat Removal in Thailand Your guide to cost, top surgeons & hospitals

 How to Reduce Risks

-Choose a surgeon who performs facial contouring regularly and has specific experience with buccal fat removal — not every plastic surgeon does this procedure often enough to have strong judgment about how much to remove.
+Choose a surgeon who performs facial contouring regularly and has specific experience with buccal fat removal, not every plastic surgeon does this procedure often enough to have strong judgment about how much to remove.
 Maintain good oral hygiene before and after surgery to reduce infection risk at the intraoral incision site.
 Use the prescribed antibacterial rinse as directed.
-If you smoke, stop at least two weeks beforehand, as smoking impairs wound healing inside the mouth.
+If you smoke, stop at least three weeks beforehand, as smoking impairs wound healing inside the mouth.

 When Is Correction Needed?